PiCoder314/yts-cli/README.md

 + Trakt TV Authorization

 ## Prerequisites
++ Non Windows Environment(Windows not supported and probably never will be.)
 + Python3 or above.
 [Get Python](https://www.python.org/downloads/)
 + pip package manager for python.
 Tip you may already have it installed if you got python from above link.